Yoav666s/dnd-wiki/_pages/reckonfear.md

 ## Known Spells
 If you have competence in Magic, you know a number of spells equal to your Knowledge Modifier.
 If you have competence in the Recall skill, you know a number of spells equal to your Knowledge Value, instead.
 You can't learn a spell if its level requirement is higher than your Willpower Modifier.
 If your Willpower Modifier is 0, or if your Knowledge Value is 2 and you're not competent in the Recall skill, you can't learn any spells!

+## Spell Duration
+Unless stated otherwise, a continuous spell's duration ends when you take a Break or a rest.

 ## Jinxes
 The following is a list of Jinxes.